Digital Printing Services

 There are many reasons.

-Firstly, digital presses are very slow compared to offset. they operate at around 25% of the speed of slow offset presses.
+Digital presses are very slow compared to offset. they operate at around 25% of the speed of slow offset presses.

-Secondly, the range of papers that can be used on a digital press is very limited compared to what can be used on an offset press.
+The range of papers that can be used on a digital press is very limited compared to what can be used on an offset press.
 Digital presses generally require smooth paper — they do not handle mottled paper, paper with uneven surfaces — well at all.
 This is because all but one make of digital press use dry toner in place of ink, and toner does not spread evenly if the paper has “hills” and “valleys” in it.
 Some digital presses are able to cope with this kind of issue better than others.
 Furthermore, digital presses are usually limited to 300gsm or slightly heavier in the thickness of paper that can be passed through the press.
 Offset presses can usually print on much thicker card stock.

-Thirdly, the format of digital presses is small.
+The format of digital presses is small.
 Most can print A3 or slightly larger, whereas offset presses can print up to four times larger.
 This conveys a massive advantage for long runs.
 If you can print at four times the speed, and, say, three times the paper size, throughput is twelve times faster, so a job that takes twelve hours on a digital press would take only one hour on an offset press.

-Fourthly, the cost of running a digital press compared to an offset press (once you own it!) is very much higher.
+The cost of running a digital press compared to an offset press (once you own it!) is very much higher.
 Digital presses are delicate, demanding, finicky devices, and they require a LOT of service.
 Manufacturers are typically remunerated for this service by charging their customers an amount for every piece of paper the machine produces, usually known as a click charge.

-Fifthly, it is much more difficult to add a coating to digitally produced printing.
+It is much more difficult to add a coating to digitally produced printing.
 Coatings are usually added to add protection (in order, for instance, to prevent scuffing), or enhance the appearance of the printed product.
 Coatings are usually in the form of spot or overall varnish (an extra coating of an ink like substrate, added during or after the printing process), or a laminate or celloglaze, which is in the form of a layer of a plastic material that is adhered to the printed product using a combination of pressure and heat.
 Varnishes often react with digital toner, and laminates or celloglazing can be difficult because digital presses generally add a layer of oil or wax to create a slightly glossy finish, and this makes it difficult to adhere the plastic to digitally printed products.
 Coating of digitally printed products tends to be much more expensive that for offset printed products.

-Lastly, in the earlier days of digital printing, quality was an issue.
+In the earlier days of digital printing, quality was an issue.
 In particular, digital presses were notorious for printing large areas of flat tints unevenly.
 This is rarely an issue these days, but early problems have left a legacy of suspicion.

 What is the ideal job for a digital press?